FOUNDATIONS & FRAMEWORKS on-site Basic CourseConfidently equip students with deep text comprehension skills Schedule your school's on-site course

-The On-site course fee consists of a Trainer Fee AND a Per-participant Fee: $5795 Trainer Fee (this includes ALL travel, lodging, and meals), AND a $245 Per-participant Fee (this includes a course fee of $110 and a required course materials fee of $135)
+The On-site course fee consists of a Trainer Fee AND a Per-participant Fee: $5950 Trainer Fee (this includes ALL travel, lodging, and meals), AND a Per-participant Fee as follows (this includes a course fee and a required course materials fee):

 NOTE: This fee gives the school one year of free access to the Foundations & Frameworks Basic Course video library AND the Architecture of Learning video library.

 Contact us to request dates for an on-site course.

 Course questions: 888.622.6932

 Required texts include The Architecture of Learning: Designing Instruction for the Learning Brain (book), The Foundations & Frameworks Basic Course Book, and the Foundations & Frameworks Toolbox.
 Materials are available through Make Way for Books and are ordered once a course is scheduled.

 However, if you’d like to get a headstart reading The Architecture of Learning: Designing Instruction for the Learning Brain by course instructor, Kevin D. Washburn, Ed.D.
 This text is available from several places in several formats: